 As its name implies, Spa Changing Rooms was a changing room for the adjoining spa house.

-Local records state there was a "spring cottage" on this site in the 18th century, and prior to 1807 when it was discovered that the water was mineral rich, a case was made to capitalise on the then popularity of bathing in, or drinking of Spa waters for health reasons, by building a Spa facility on site, to compete with Cheltenham Spa and Bath Spa.
+Local records state there was a "spring cottage" on this site in the 18th century.
+Prior to 1807 it was discovered that the water was mineral rich, and a case was made to capitalise on the then popularity of bathing in, or drinking of Spa waters for health reasons, by building a Spa facility on site, to compete with Cheltenham Spa and Bath Spa.
 Quite what the extent of "Spring Cottage" was, or what it looked like at this time, is not recorded but a Spa House was constructed (the adjoining building with cut stone facade).
 Spa Changing Rooms was converted or built prior to 1807, to be part of the Spa complex; in particular to be changing rooms for the Spa House itself.
 A walk was laid out between the Spa and Stow on the Wold.
 The spring was said to produce up to 8 gallons of water per hour in the summer of 1808.
 There is reference to hot baths and cold baths and the cut stone steps in the kitchen of Spa Changing Rooms lead down to what once may have been the cold baths.
 It is possible the steps may predate the Spa.

 Sadly the Spa enterprise was not a success.
 In 1814 the lease of the Spa buildings was up for sale.
 Under various subsequent ownership(s) the enterprise continued as a Spa until around 1926 when the buildings were converted to residential use.
 The spring, along with other water sources in Lower Swell, may have helped supply the drinking water needs of Stow on the Wold over many decades (mains water in Stow on the Wold arrived in the late 1930s).
 There is little else written about the site and the past few decades have certainly been residential use.
 One reminder of the past is the stone oval plaque inset into the wall over the front door of No 3 Spa Cottages, inscribed "Carbonated Chalybeate, discovered 1807".